icta-tecaji/uvod-v-python-in-razvojna-okolja/09_Python_ekosistem_Conda/README.md

     - No packages will be installed in this environment.
         - `conda list`

 > By default, environments are installed into the envs directory in your conda directory.
+[Specifying a location for an environment](https://docs.conda.io/projects/conda/en/stable/user-guide/tasks/manage-environments.html#specifying-a-location-for-an-environment)

 3. To use, or "activate" the new environment, type the following: `conda activate test`
 4. Now that you are in your test environment, any conda commands you type will go to that environment until you deactivate it.